wilmoore/frontend-packagers/readme.md

 Contributing
 ------------------------------------------------------------

-I am sure I've made a few gramatical and spelling errors.
+I am sure I've made a few grammatical and spelling errors.
 I've probably even made comparison errors in a few spots.
 Please feel free to speak up or submit a pull request.

 Symbols Used